List of artists by number of Canadian number-one singles (RPM)

 RPM (1964–2000) was the oldest music industry publication in Canada and was considered the country's "music bible".
 It published Canadian national record charts from June 22, 1964 until its final issue on November 13, 2000.

 British band the Beatles and American singer Madonna tied for having the most number-one singles in Canada during this period, each with 18.
-Nevertheless, after the end of RPM, Madonna continued to score an additional four number ones on Nielsen SoundScan's Canadian Singles Chart between 2000 and 2007, and two number ones on Billboard's Canadian Hot 100 since 2007, thus making her the artist with the most number-one singles in the history of Canadian recorded music.
+Nevertheless, after the end of RPM, Madonna continued to score an additional four number ones on Nielsen SoundScan's singles sales chart between 2000 and 2007, and two number ones on Billboard's Canadian Hot 100 since 2007, thus making her the artist with the most number-one singles in the history of Canadian recorded music (with a total of 24 singles).
+Prior to RPM, the Beatles previously had three number-one singles on the CHUM Chart, thus bringing their total to 21 number-one singles in Canada.

 Bryan Adams was the Canadian artist with the most Canadian number-one singles during the RPM era, with 10 number-one singles.
-Nevertheless, after the end of RPM, Canadian singer Justin Bieber surpassed his accomplishment, scoring 13 chart-toppers on Billboard's Canadian Hot 100.
+Nevertheless, after the end of RPM, Canadian singers Justin Bieber and Drake both surpassed his accomplishment, scoring 13 chart-toppers each on Billboard's Canadian Hot 100.